BenjaSanchez/academic-kickstart/content/publication/2021/03/p-thermo/index.md

 abstract: "This came from one of the collaborations I worked on during my postdoc.
 I had the privilege to supervise Viviënne while she built from scratch a metabolic genome-scale model of _P. thermoglucosidasius_, a thermophilic facultative anaerobic bacterium.
 The model was developed using the principles we established in a [previous](https://www.benjasanchez.com/publication/2019/08/yeast8/) publication, and was extensively curated and validated.
 It was used to predict carbon utilization, and identify minimal required supplemented nutrients in medium so that the organism can grow.
 It was a fun project that we mainly worked on remotely during the COVID-19 pandemic."

 # Summary.
 An optional shortened abstract.
-summary: "p-thermo: Development of a genome-scale model of P. thermoglucosidasius"
+summary: "p-thermo: Development of a genome-scale model of _P. thermoglucosidasius_"

 tags:
 - GEMs